wxxedu/polarzone/content/posts/CS2040S/week_04/quick-sort.md

 tags: ["CS2040S", "Notes", "Data Structures", "Algorithms", "Sorting"]
 ---

-# QuickSort

 ## 1. Idea Walkthrough

 ### 1.1.
-Idea of QuickSort
+Idea of Quick Sort

+The idea of Quick Sort is that we divide a list into three parts, the middle part consists of elements of the same value, which we call pivots, the left part consists of elements that have smaller value than the pivots, and the right part consists of elements that have larger value than the pivots.

-The idea of QuickSort can be described in the following procedure:
+Quick Sort can be described in the following procedure:

 1. find a pivot point number
 2. for each pivot point number, iterate through the list such that numbers smaller than the pivot number is on the left of the pivot number, and numbers bigger than the pivot number is on the right of the pivot number